jmuganga54/Recap-DS-and-Algorithms-Concepts/README.md

 > Data Structure and Algorithms Recap

-`Data Structure and Algorithms Recap` This project was created to recap some of Data Structure and Algorithm concepts.If you find useful, it is free to use.All of the codes from this project is from [AppMillers](www.appmillers.com)
+`Data Structure and Algorithms Recap` This project was created to recap some of Data Structure and Algorithm concepts.If you find useful, it is free to use.All of the codes from this project are from [AppMillers](www.appmillers.com)

 ## Goal